Syllabus (Semester 1, 2026)

 No classes.
 Classes resume Monday 20 April (Week 6).

-Week 6: Introduction to WebGIS and Shiny (20 April)
+Week 6: Introduction to Shiny and reactive programming (20 April)

 Lecture topics